retrokid/retrokid.github.io/tech_notes/spritekit_documentation/029-skspritenode-blending-a-sprite-with-different-interpretations-of-alpha.md

 }
 ```

-With the default blend mode of `SKBlendMode.alpha`, the thee circles look like:
+With the default blend mode of `SKBlendMode.alpha`, the three circles look like:

 ![blending-a-sprite-with-different-interpretations-of-alpha-001](/images/029-skspritenode-blending-a-sprite-with-different-interpretations-of-alpha-001.png)